 Watermelon plants love the heat.
 Sun + bees + well-drained sandy soil + water are what’s needed to grow watermelon.
-For commercial production, watermelon nursery stock is transplanted in rows, 8 to 12 feet apart, in raised beds, 4 to 12 inches high, composed of well drained sandy soils.
+For commercial production, watermelon nursery stock is transplanted in rows, 8 to 12 feet apart, in raised beds, 4 to 12 inches high.
 Irrigation is carefully managed through the growth cycle to optimize fruit set, fruit size and yield.

 Bee colonies are placed in the field when the male flowers begin to appear; the bees pollinate the large yellow female flowers in order for the plant to bear fruit.
 Even the sterile seedless watermelon requires pollination in order to fruit.